-You’re planning to put your home on the market and want to hire a home stager.
-Then you should keep few points in mind, when it comes to choosing a qualified home stager.
+Are you planning to put your home on the market and interested in hiring a home stager?
+There are a few things you should keep in mind.
+Here are our tips for choosing a qualified home stager.

-Here are some helpful questions and hints that will help you to choose the a qulaified home stager:
+Here are some helpful questions and hints that will help you to choose the a qualified home stager:

-- Are they knowlegeable of the real estate market?
+- Are they knowledgeable of the real estate market?
 Knowing the right audience and staging for this group is super essential.

 - What is their experience in working with agents?